This is an overview:

 Formula Breakdown:

-• OR((B5=”TV”),(B5=”AC”)) → checks whether any arguments are TRUE and return TRUE or FALSE.
-Returns FALSE only if all arguments are FALSE.
-Here, the functions check if the text in the B5 cell is TV or AC, if one of the conditions holds then the function returns TRUE.
+- OR((B5=”TV”),(B5=”AC”)) → checks whether the arguments are TRUE and returns TRUE or FALSE.
+It returns FALSE only if all arguments are FALSE.
+Here, the functions check if the text in B5 is TV or AC.
+If one of the conditions is met, the function returns TRUE.

-• IF(FALSE,”To buy”,”Don’t buy”) → checks whether a condition is met and returns one value if TRUE and another value if FALSE.
-Here, FALSE is the logical_test argument because of which the IF function returns the value of “Don’t buy” which is the value_if_false argument.
-Otherwise, it would return “To buy” which is the value_if_true argument.
+- IF(FALSE,”To buy”,”Don’t buy”) → checks whether a condition is met and returns one value if TRUE and another value if FALSE.
+Here, FALSE is the logical_test argument because of which the IF function returns “Don’t buy” (the value_if_false argument).
+Otherwise, it returns “To buy” (the value_if_true argument).

 =IF(NOT(ISBLANK(E5)), E5*10%, "No discount")